 - Personality changes and loss of social skills

-As the AD becomes worse, symptoms are more obvious and interfere with your ability to take care of yourself.
+As Alzheimer’s Disease progresses, symptoms are more obvious and interfere with your ability to take care of yourself.

 - Forgetting details about current events

-- Forgetting events in your own life history, losing awareness of who you are
+- Forgetting your own life history and events from your life.
+You may even lose awareness of who you are.

 - Difficulty reading or writing